-In August 2015, POA performed an audit file review.
-In September 2017, POA has issued the final report regarding the inspection.
-As a results remedial actions are taken.
+In August 2017, POA performed an audit file review.
+POA sent the final report regarding the inspection in September 2018.
+Remedial actions have been regarding the final report.
+The controls on the performing of actions are followed through preliminary reviews.